 - Riddle’s servers: if you don’t have a Google or DropBox account, you can save this information to Riddle’s servers.
 We include standard text for your lead form to tell your audience that Riddle will be storing their information (and why).
 This article on our GDPR-compliant quiz maker explains all the details.

-GDPR for small business – qualify leads safely with quizzes
+Qualify leads safely with quizzes

 You can easily use quizzes to qualify your sales leads.
 Imagine you have an online shop that sells hiking equipment.
 Step 1?
 Write a personality test along the lines of “What’s your hiking wanderlust style?” and create three personality types: Extreme Hiker; Fair Weather Hiker and Urban Hiker.
 Step 2?
 You can then send targeted emails to the different types – for better conversions and sales.